google-deepmind/mujoco/doc/XMLreference.rst

    texture size and probability need to be adjusted jointly.
 Together with a gradient skybox texture, this can create the appearance of a night sky with stars.
 :at:`width`: :at-val:`int, "0"`
-   The width of the procedural texture, i.e. the number of columns in the image.
+   The width of the procedural texture, i.e., the number of columns in the image.
 For cube and skybox procedural textures the width and height must be equal.
 Larger values usually result in higher quality images, although in some cases (e.g. checker patterns) small values are sufficient.
 :at:`height`: :at-val:`int, "0"`
-   The height of the procedural texture, i.e. the number of rows in the image.
+   The height of the procedural texture, i.e., the number of rows in the image.
 :at:`hflip`: :at-val:`[false, true], "false"`
    If true, images loaded from file are flipped in the horizontal direction.
 Does not affect procedural textures.
 :at:`vflip`: :at-val:`[false, true], "false"`